 The Committee debated how long the initial qualifying period should last for each of these criteria.
 The Committee considered shortening the initial period to 7 days, particularly for VA ECMO and percutaneous circulatory support devices, because the community generally agrees that these therapies should not be used for a period longer than 7 days.
 The results of the TSAM demonstrate that on average the 50-55 patients ever on ECMO included in the TSAM cohort were supported by ECMO for between 2 to 4 days.9 However, data show that 15 percent of candidates were supported by these therapies longer than 7 days.
 Within the TSAM cohort, under the proposed sharing scheme ("6 urgency statues with broader sharing") described in the "How well does this proposal address the problem statement?" section below, the maximum number of days a candidate was supported by ECMO is 8.
 Additionally, the survey results supported permitting these candidates to be registered in their respective statuses for 14 days.
-The Committee ultimately determined that the 14 day initial period is appropriate, but decided to establish stringent criteria for extending a candidate's registration in these statuses beyond the initial 14 day period.
+For the second round of public comment, the Committee ultimately determined that the 14 day initial period is